It is a data collection initiative to help better understand and serve the student population.

 All students are strongly encouraged to complete the census.
 This includes students in certificate, undergraduate, graduate, and post-graduate programs, both domestic and international students, as well as those currently enrolled on either a part-time or full-time basis.

-The Student Census excludes students from: The School of Continuing Studies’ Lifelong Learning.
-Also excluded are Students on Leave of Absence, and Quebec Inter-University Transfer.
+The Student Census population excludes students from: The McGill Community for Lifelong Learning.
+Also excluded are non-credit and collegial-level studies students, special and visiting students, inbound exchange students, and Quebec Inter-University Transfer students.

 The census is available under the “Student” menu in Minerva.